 Fire Your Bad or Low Paying Clients

-Many freelancers and agency owners keep bad clients, who either are too demanding, or simply don’t pay enough.
+Many agency owners keep bad clients, who either are too demanding, or simply don’t pay enough.
 This is a big mistake, as they will suck out a lot of your time for little reward.

 You have to understand that it’s not your responsibility to satisfy your clients at your own expense.
 Business is about creating win-win deals for everyone.
 If the deal is a loss for you, then simply don’t do it.
 Refuse, and if you have to, quit those toxic relationships with your clients.